makidoll/toxygen_wrapper/README.md

 The Tox project does not follow semantic versioning of its main structures or setters so the project may break the underlying ctypes wrapper at any time;
 it's not possible to use Tox version numbers to tell what the API will be.
-In which case you'll have to go into the tox.py file in https://git.plastiras.org/emdee/toxygen_wrapper to fix it yourself.
+In which case you may have to go into the tox.py file in https://git.plastiras.org/emdee/toxygen_wrapper to fix it yourself.
 The last tested git commit is 5dd9ee3f65423a4095cacb8396a5d406a27610c7 2024-02-10